bbusenius/History-of-Guatemala-2nd-Grade/units/unit3/lesson1.md

      - Recap Unit 2: “The Maya lived here first.
 Today, new people arrive!”
      - Say, “The Spanish came by ship long ago.
 We’ll hear their story and think about the Maya too!”
      - Show optional ship images.
-2. **Main Activity (30 minutes)**:
+2. **Main Activity (40 minutes)**:
    - **Objective**: Explore the encounter through narrative and activities.
    - **Procedure**:
-     - **Storytelling (10 minutes)**: Read a 5-10 minute excerpt from *The Maya* (e.g., Spanish contact) or *Popol Vuh* (e.g., cultural shift).
+     - **Storytelling (20 minutes)**: Read the last two pages of *The Ancient Maya* (What Happened to the Maya?) and *The Annals of the Cakchiquels* (e.g., pages 177-193).
 Ask, “What did the Spanish do when they arrived?”
+        - **Note**: "Tunatiuh Avilantaro" refers to [Pedro de Alvarado](https://en.wikipedia.org/wiki/Pedro_de_Alvarado).
+Make sure the student understands this.
+Consider discussing Pedro de Alvarado in more detail.
-     - **Picture Study (5 minutes)**: Show the painting.
+     - **Picture Study (5 minutes)**: Show the Chajul mural image.
 Say, “Look for 2 minutes.
 Notice people and things.”
 After, cover it and ask, “What did you see?”
 Then, uncover and discuss: “Who’s in this picture?
-What are they doing?”
+What are they doing?
+Do you see Spanish and Maya styles mixed?”
-     - **Dictation (5 minutes)**: Say, “Let’s write how the Spanish got here.”
-Dictate "The Spanish came to Guatemala by ship."
-(English) or "Los españoles llegaron a Guatemala en barco."
-(Spanish) slowly.
+     - **Dictation (5 minutes)**: Dictate "1,000 years ago, the Maya began leaving some cities and moving to the highlands."
+(English) or "Hace 1,000 años, los mayas comenzaron a abandonar algunas ciudades y a mudarse a las tierras altas."
+(Spanish), slowly.
 Check spelling and praise effort.
      - **Coloring (10 minutes)**: Provide the coloring page.
 Say, “Color this colonial town—like where the Spanish landed!”
 Ask, “What buildings do you see?”
 3. **Narration and Discussion (10 minutes)**:
    - **Objective**: Reflect on learning and Maya perspectives.